1759 - Reich and Austrian invasion of Saxony

 On September 23, the Reichsarmee returned to its camp at Seeligstadt, about 8.5 km from Wilsdruff.

-On September 24, Prince Heinrich suddenly appeared in front of Wehla's position at Hoyerswerda, after a march of 50 hours from Lusatia.
-He easily overwhelmed Wehla's Corps (3,000 men), killing 600 and capturing 28 officers and 1,785 men.
+On September 24, Prince Heinrich suddenly appeared in front of Vehla's position at Hoyerswerda, after a march of 50 hours from Lusatia.
+He easily overwhelmed Vehla's Corps (3,000 men), killing 600 and capturing 28 officers and 1,785 men.
 Prince Heinrich, Finck and Wunsch were now well positioned in the Meissen-Torgau region.

 On September 27, Prince Heinrich was informed inaccurately that the Reichsarmee along with Hadik's Corps had probably attacked Finck at Korbitz, repulsing him.
 Prince Heinrich immediately detached General Bülow with 4 bns to reinforce Finck and prepared his corps to march to his relief.
 The same day, the Reichsarmee returned to the vale of Plauen.